RustyMods/Almanac/Almanac/Tutorials/Almanac_Readme.md

 - damages are additive
 - health is fixed
 - Player who activated bounty must get the last hit to get the reward
+- If player does not have defeat_key, he cannot accept bounty

 Server: